zurizaeyyay/zoolup-upscaller/README.md

 Prerequistites:
 - Install python and the packages in requirments.txt
+- Ensure you have CUDA installed and running correctly (optional but CPU upscalling will be slow)
 - Install [REAL-ESREGAN](https://github.com/zurizaeyyay/Real-ESRGAN) or I recommend copying that repo into the root

 CLI: